To create critical and creative readers who derive true fulfillment from reading and communicating about literary fiction.

-1. To actively read and critically analyze imaginative literature from various genres and time periods
+1. Actively read and critically analyze imaginative literature from various genres and time periods

-2. To understand the way writers use language, as well as appreciate literary artistry
+2. Understand the way writers use language, as well as appreciate literary artistry

-3. To consider a work's structure, style, and themes, as well as figurative language, imagery, symbolism, and tone
+3. Consider a work's structure, style, and themes, as well as figurative language, imagery, symbolism, and tone

-5. To use literary themes as a way to explore the human condition through the study of universal truths
+5. Analyze literary themes as a way to explore the human condition through the study of universal truths

-7. To become aware of, through speaking, listening, reading, and writing, the resources of language
+7. Become aware of, through speaking, listening, reading, and writing, the resources of language

-8. To expand and improve academic vocabulary through direct usage and practice
+8. Expand, improve, and apply academic vocabulary through direct usage and practice

-9. To be confident of success on the AP Exam
+9. Be confident of success on the AP Exam

 Aldous Huxley: Brave New World